 Tip: Always make three copies of each document — one for you, one for your university, and a third one for the destination university.

 Some universities provide school insurance for their students.
 If this is the case, there’s nothing you need to worry about, as this will be taken care of by the university.
 In any case, we recommend you give your insurance company a call to make sure you have what is needed to get medical aid in case any adventures leave you with a — God forbid — a broken bone or a knocked out tooth.
+As a silver lining, having international student health insurance will save you from having to pay thousands in medical bills upon receiving medical treatment abroad.

 In case you’re getting financial support from your home country or an institution, they may requested proof of your arrival and school start date.
 An official letter from your university are enough in some cases.
 There are variations in each country, but these are the general documents you have to present to apply to financial aid: